Why High-rank Neural Networks Generalize?: An Algebraic Framework with RKHSs: Introduction

 However, the existing analysis for the Koopman-based bound strongly depends on the smoothness of models and the unboundedness of the data space, which excludes realistic models with bounded data space and with activation functions such as the hyperbolic tangent, sigmoid, and ReLU-type nonsmooth functions.
 In addition, the dependency of the bound on the activation function is not clear.
-The bound is described by the norms of the Koopman operators with respect to the activation functions, which is hard to evaluate in many cases.
+In fact, the factors $\Vert K_{\sigma_l}\Vert_{H_l}$ and $G_l$ in the bound~\eqref{eq:previous_bound} is hard to evaluate in many cases.

+In this paper, we propose a new Koopman-based bound that resolves the issues of the existing Koopman-based bounds.
+The proposed bound is described as

+where $\Vert \cdot\Vert_{\mcl{L}_l}$ is the operator norm in a $L^2$ function space.
+Similar to the existing Koopman-based bounds, the proposed bound describes why high-rank neural networks generalize well.
+On the other hand, the difference of the function space $\mcl{L}_l$ from $H_l$ gives a significant benefit to the proposed bound.
+We note that $\mcl{L}_l$ is larger than $H_l$, and $\mcl{L}_l$ enables us to analyze nonsmooth deep models and bounded data space.
+In addition, it enables us to evaluate the factors $\Vert K_{\sigma_l}\Vert_{\mcl{L}_l}$ and $G_l$ easily (see Lemmas~\ref{lem:koopman_bounded}--\ref{lem:Leaky_relu}) and understand the effect of the activation functions on the deep model.
+As a result, the proposed bound significantly improves the existing bound in the sense that it can be applied to a wider range of models and enables us to understand the models well.